LaserHydra/Backpacks/README.md

 ﻿**Backpacks** allows players to have backpacks that provide them with extra inventory space.
 The backpack can be dropped on death.
+Supports GUI button.

 **Note:** To bind a key to open the backpack, use: `bind b backpack.open` in your F1 client console.